Super Monkey Ball 2: Reception

 The plot and cutscenes in the Story Mode were described as suitable to the exuberant nature of the overall experience, if "simple and at times ridiculous, weird and borderline disturbing".
 Orlando dismissed the story as having confusing concepts, such as the monkeys conjuring magical spells and GonGon chanting "Ei Ei Poo."
 However, he praised the Story Mode's inclusion as allowing less experienced players to enjoy a majority of the stages where they could not in the challenge mode.

 Casamassina highlighted the limitless possibilities of play additions to the returning party mini-games provided.
 He reported a huge amount of depth in Monkey Bowling alone, to the point where it could have been its own game.
 He also praised the new mini-games, although argued they were not "as well conceived."
 Tennis was his most favorite of them for its combination of elements from Mario Tennis (2000) and Virtua Tennis, and the potential long replay value from the two-versus-two mode.
 Less favorably, he found Monkey Bassball too basic to be enjoyable for lengthy sessions, disliked Monkey Soccer's controls, and noted high difficulty in playing the otherwise fun Monkey Target and Monkey Boat Race.
 Orlando positively found Super Monkey Ball 2's Monkey Race more competitive than the first game's, coming from the higher number of opponents and less complicated tracks.
 He also enjoyed the formation flying and addition of a multiplayer mode in Monkey Target, as well as the Special Mode in Monkey Bowling for adding replay value.
 He also enjoyed Monkey Golf, although was confused by the wind and power shot statistics.
-Monkey Boad Race was noted by Orlando and Casamassina for its learning curve when it came to paddling the boat, which they wrote was rewarding.
+Monkey Boat Race was noted by Orlando and Casamassina for its learning curve when it came to paddling the boat, which they wrote was rewarding.

-Critics praised the use of animated assets in the backgrounds, such as volcanos, lava flows, clock gears, and space stations, solving the first game's issues of drab, empty environments.
+Critics praised the use of animated assets in the backgrounds, such as volcanos, lava flows, clock gears and space stations, solving the first game's issues of drab, empty environments.
 They also appreciated the use of particle and lighting effects, such as sparks when a ball hits the ground and Volcanic Magma's flying embers.

 The similarity between the first and second games' upbeat techno music, voice clips and sound effects were noted.
 However, Orlando highlighted the increased variety and depth to the soundtrack, and particularly enjoyed the music of the multiplayer modes.

 By July 2006, Super Monkey Ball 2 had sold 760,000 copies and earned $22 million in the United States.
 Next Generation ranked it as the 80th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of games in the Super Monkey Ball series released between those dates reached 1.1 million units in the United States by July 2006.
 The game sold well enough to warrant a GameCube Player's Choice budget re-release game.